Current as of: February 4, 2025 - 22:06

 Tipping is not expected in Iceland.
 Many restaurant or cafe bills will include gratuity.

-If you do feel you wish to tip your leader, we recommend around US$25 per person, however this is entirely at your discretion.
+If you do wish to tip your leader, we recommend around US$25 per person; however, this is entirely at your discretion.

 At Exodus, we thrive on travel, and we firmly believe our adventures should help destinations thrive too.